In This Section:

 Individuals who meet all eligibility requirements and who successfully pass PTCB’s Pharmacy Technician Certification Examination (PTCE) become a Certified Pharmacy Technician (CPhT).

 There are two parts to being a CPhT.
 First, pharmacy technicians must sit for and pass the national PTCE.
 Once a pharmacy technician has passed the exam, he or she may use the designation of CPhT.
-Second, to continue to hold certification, a CPhT is required to obtain 20 hours of continuing education for recertification within two years of original certification or previous recertification.
+Second, to continue to hold certification, a CPhT is required to obtain 20 hours of pharmacy technician-specific continuing education, and one hour of medication safety (equivalent to patient safety) continuing education within two years of original certification or previous recertification.

 NABP provides guidance on topics of interest to the state boards of pharmacy through the use of single-issue task forces.
 When an issue arises that requires special expertise or a commitment of time and funds, a task force is appointed to explore and address an explicit charge.
 Often, these issues address topics from resolutions that are approved by NABP membership at the Annual Meeting.
 Resolutions formally state the membership’s stance on important issues in pharmacy practice or regulation.